software-mansion/react-native-enriched/README.md

 ### Setting a mention

-Whenever you feel ready with the currently edited mention (so most likely user chose something from your additional mention editor), you can complete it by calling [setMention](#setmention) ref method.
+Whenever you feel ready with the currently edited mention (so most likely user chooses something from your additional mention editor), you can complete it by calling [setMention](#setmention) ref method.

 ## Inline images

 You can insert an image into the input using [setImage](#setimage) ref method.

 The image will be put into a single line in the input and will affects the line's height as well as input's height.
+Keep in mind, that image will replace currently selected text or insert into the cursor position if there is no text selection.

 > [!NOTE]
 > The iOS doesn't support inline images just yet but it's planned in the near future!